-The relationship between my mom and me isn’t the best… she has had a real critical spirit, an is pretty judgmental even now.
+The relationship between my mom and me isn’t the best… she can have a real critical spirit, and is pretty judgmental even now.
 We talk, but only about superficial stuffs but not about the real deep issues of life.

 All the gifts I ever made for her ended up either forgotten in drawers, or in the back porch under piles of junk.
 I beaded her some earrings; she never wore them until I said to her, “Eh Mom, if you don’t like them, let me take them back an get something for you that you really like”.
 But no, she wanted to just keep them on display, I guess.

 She is old now… and just before Mother’s Day this year, ke Akua told me He wanted me to knit her a shawl.
 “What?”
 I aske Him.
 “You’re kidding, right?”
 I thought I was making it up… you know, guilty daughter, all lidat.
 But no, He insisted.
 “Knit her a shawl, and pray for her while you knit it”.